swlaschin/fsharpforfunandprofit.com/_posts/2014-10-14-calculator-implementation.md

 Now let's start implementing the various parts of the calculation function.
 We'll start with the digits handling logic.

-To keep the main function clean, let's pass the reponsibility for all the work to a helper function `updateDisplayFromDigit`, like this:
+To keep the main function clean, let's pass the responsibility for all the work to a helper function `updateDisplayFromDigit`, like this:

 ```fsharp
 let createCalculate (services:CalculatorServices) :Calculate =